jci-metasys/basic-services-dotnet/README.md

   **WARNING: You should not ignore certificate errors on a production site.
 Doing so puts your server at risk of a man-in-the-middle attack.**

-- apiVersion: If your server is not a current 10.1 Metasys server or later this SDK will not function correctly.
+- apiVersion: if your server is not a current 10.1 Metasys server or later this SDK will not function correctly.
 The version parameter takes in an ApiVersion enumeration value that defaults to the most current release of Metasys.
-For Metasys 10.1 the api version is v2, for Metasys 11 the api version is v3.
+For Metasys 10.1 the api version is v2, for Metasys 11 the api version is v3, for Metasys 12 the api version is v4 and for Metasys 13 the api version is v5.
-- cultureInfo: To set the language for localization specify the target culture with a CultureInfo object.
+- cultureInfo: to set the language for localization specify the target culture with a CultureInfo object.
 The default culture is en-US.
-- logClientErrors: Set this flag to false to disable logging of client errors.
+- logClientErrors: set this flag to false to disable logging of client errors.
 By default the library logs any communication error with the Metasys Server in this path: "C:\ProgramData\Johnson Controls\Metasys Services\Logs".
+- timeout: to set the timeout (in seconds) of the https requests.
+The default timeut value is 300 sec.

 Example: the following code shows how to create a client that ignores certificate errors for a v12 Metasys server with Italian translations of values: